 The appellees contend that Congress has arbitrarily created a conclusive presumption that all restaurants meeting the criteria set out in the Act "affect commerce."

-Stated another way, they object to the omission of the approximation of the provision for a case-by-case determination of the public public and administrative that racial discrimination in a particular restaurant affects commerce.
+Stated another way, they object to the omission of a provision for a case-by-case determination-judicial or administrative-that racial discrimination in a particular restaurant affects commerce.

 But Congress' action in framing this Act was not unprecedented.
 In United States v.
-Darby, 312,U.S. 100 (1941), this Court held constitutional the Fair Labor Standards Act.
-There Congress determined that the payment of substandard wages to employees engaged in the production of XMXXXXXXXXX goods for commerce, while not itself commerce, so inhibited it as to be subject to federal regulation.
-The appellees in that case argued, as do the appellees here, that the act was invalid because it included no provision for an independent inquiry regarding the affect on commerce of the substandard wages in a particular business.
+Darby, 312 U. S. 100 (1941), this Court held constitutional the Fair Labor Standards Act.
+There Congress determined that the payment of substandard wages to employees engaged in the production of goods for commerce, while not itself commerce, so inhibited it as to be subject to federal regulation.
+The appellees in that case argued, as do the appellees here, that the Act was invalid because it included no provision for an independent inquiry regarding the affect on commerce of substandard wages in a particular business.
+(Brief for appellee, pp. 76-77, United

-2/52 Stat.
-1000, 29 U.S.C. \$ 201 ed seq.
+&lt;sup>2 52 Stat.
+1060, 29 U. S. C. § 201 et seq.